amanjain1992/valify/README.md

 Valify is two-factor authentication plugin that uses OTP sent either via SMS , Email or voice

 This plugin requires Api key Generated from valify.solutionsinfini.com and need to add on config/setting for plugin section under admin section
+For Api Generation you need to contact solutionsinfini.com

 ##Installation: